Score a pair of doctor-approved kicks to keep your feet healthy all season long.

 Summer means grilling, the beach, and sandals.
 And although it’s always fun to kick your heavy winter boots aside, sandals are not the most foot-friendly shoes to be wearing.
 Besides the lack of support and blister-causing straps, sandals can also be easier to trip in, leading to bumps, bruises, or something worse, like rolled ankles and broken toes.

-Luckily, there are supportive and stylish sandals out there.
+Luckily, there are plenty of supportive and stylish sandals out there.
+“There are many companies that have started making much better sandals,” Dr. Howard Osterman, a Washington, D.C.-based podiatrist, tells Health.
+“People have gotten much less formal and perform increased activities with less supportive shoes.
+The companies have caught on to this and have started designing better sandals.”
 We reached out to top podiatrists across the country to get the scoop on what they personally wear and recommend to their patients.

-Birkenstock Arizona Soft Footbed Sandal
+- Best Overall: Birkenstock Arizona Soft Footbed Sandal

 - Best Flip Flops: OluKai U’I Sandal

 - Best With Memory Foam: Aetrex Jillian Quarter Strap Sandal